-At the same time that the vision document is being written, another artifact is taking shape: the business glossary I added "business" to match the RUP (as well as your glossary file).
-OK? .
+At the same time that the vision document is being written, another artifact is taking shape: the business glossary.
 This document keeps track of terms and acronyms specific to the problem domain, explaining terms that may be unfamiliar to the reader of the use case descriptions or other project documents.
 Functioning as a project dictionary of sorts, it's constantly updated throughout the life of the project.
 This brings us to a key point: artifacts generated in the RUP are not static but rather dynamic pieces of information; they can be modified during an iteration of the phase (or phases) they belong to.

-Phase Artifact Roles Rational program used All Business glossary Business-process analyst, system analyst Rational RequisitePro
+Phase Artifact(s) Role(s) Program used All Business glossary Business-process and system analysts Rational RequisitePro